wp-plugins/entrywizard/readme.txt

 * Each webform is given a unique alphanumeric identifier, and this identifier is used within a shortcode to insert the webform in a page or post.
 Any number of different webforms may be created, and one of the layouts is assigned to each one.
 Multiple webforms may appear on one page, although currently they have to be submitted individually.

-* ( To display the upload form without a horizontal scroll may require a theme, or modification of a theme, that allows a fairly wide page. )

 * Each webform separately may be set as "open for upload" or "closed".
 If it is open, the shortcode is replaced by the upload form.
 If it is closed, the shortcode is replaced by a message saying that the upload is closed.
-The webform may also be opened temporarily to specified members only.
+A closed webform may also be opened temporarily to specified members only, and an open webform may be set to close automatically at a specified time.

 * When items have been uploaded, the administrator may either view the items online, or download them.
 A spreadsheet (in comma-separated .csv format) showing the uploaded data together with some optional information about the users, may also be downloaded.